amandeepjoka/Loan-Decision-Data-Science-Case-Study/README.md

 5. Support Vector Machine (SVC)

 Along with complete classification performance report and visualisations for which parameters were relatively more important for the same.
+COMPLETE CASE STUDY IS AVAILABLE AS A PYTHON NOTEBOOK (task.ipynb)